 Source: Intel Investor Presentation

-Intel’s market leadership and robust dividend yield of 2.7% certainly seem like quality to us, and definitely contribute to the company being held in Mr. Wonderful’s investment portfolio.
+Intel’s market leadership and robust dividend supported by a payout ratio of about 30% certainly seem like quality to us, and definitely contribute to the company being held in Mr. Wonderful’s investment portfolio.

 No. 4: Procter & Gamble (PG)

 Procter & Gamble is a stalwart among dividend stocks.
 It has increased its dividend for the past 60 years in a row.
-This makes the company one of only 21 Dividend Kings – stocks with 50+ years of rising dividends.
+This makes the company one of only 25 Dividend Kings, a list of stocks with 50+ years of rising dividends.

 It has done this by becoming a global consumer staples behemoth.
-It sells its products in more than 180 countries around the world.
-P&G generates more than $65 billion in annual sales.
+It sells its products in more than 180 countries around the world with annual sales of more than $65 billion.

 The company is organized into five operating segments: